omairaslam/Perplexity-Powerups/TECHNICAL_ANALYSIS_REPORT.md

 ## 12. New Features

 - **New Feature**: Google Doc export button with grayscale icon, integrated into the response toolbar using robust selectors.
 Uses Clipboard API for HTML copy and opens docs.new for user paste.

+---

+## 13. Update

+Since this report was written, the following changes have been made:

+*   **Dependency Management**: The project now uses `npm` for dependency management.
+The manual `lib` folder has been removed and all dependencies are now managed through `package.json`.
+*   **Draw.io Integration**: A new feature has been added that allows users to open Mermaid, PlantUML, and Graphviz diagrams in draw.io.
+*   **URL Encoding**: The draw.io integration uses `pako` to compress and encode the diagram data, allowing for large diagrams to be opened.

+These changes address some of the key issues raised in this report, including the lack of dependency management and the need for new features.